 With off-set in the above research the WKSAND decided to re-draw the sandeel areas of the North Sea (Figure A.1.3).
-SA2 is the combined areas 2 and 3b.
+The new SA3 consist of the ICES rectangles of the Norwegian part of old area 3.
 Obviously, other approaches may be used as well in the evaluation of proposed area divisions.
 One could be to look at recruitment dynamics within and between areas; see the working documents: "Co-variation between areas in dredge survey indices" and "External consistency between CPUE in different areas", and in the end any area division that does not support a robust stock assessment model is irrelevant.
-Elaborate description of the approaches that constituted the scientific/biological basis for the final areadivision can be found in the WKSand2016 report and supplementary working documents to that report.
+Elaborate description of the approaches that constituted the scientific/biological basis for the final area-division can be found in the WKSAND2016 report and supplementary working documents to that report.